 In summary, the fact that speakers of English use and understand creative formations such as My doctor scribbled me a prescription suggests that English ditransitive argument structure is a syntactic pattern that is endowed with meaning.
 The construction can thus be used to convey the idea of a transfer even when it is used with verbs that are not themselves associated with that notion.
 A persistent problem in the study of argument structure constructions has been the issue of overgeneralization, that is, the problem that an analysis may predict the acceptability of examples that competent speakers would judge as deviant or even ungrammatical.
 Analyses in the tradition of Goldberg (1995) usually posit a number of constraints that restrict how the construction can be used.
 Other attempts to come to terms with overgeneralization focus on constructions that are posited at lower levels of generalization (Boas 2003) or on valency constructions for individual verbs (Herbst 2014).

-4.2 Modality: Modal auxiliary constructions
+6.4.2 Modality: modal auxiliary constructions

-There is a rich scholarly tradition that addresses modality and the English modal auxiliaries (cf. chapter 20).
+There is a rich scholarly tradition that addresses modality and the English modal auxiliaries (cf. Chapter 20).
 In comparison, modal auxiliaries have attracted relatively little attention in the more recent field of Construction Grammar.
 This is to be seen as a consequence of ‘the view from the periphery’ that much constructional work has adopted.
 The idiosyncrasies and non-predictable meanings that are found in patterns like the comparative correlative construction (The more you read about it, the less you understand) do not seem to characterize constructions such as the sequence of the modal auxiliary would and a lexical verb in the infinitive.
-If anything, modal auxiliaries as a group seem to be highly predictable in terms of their semantic and morphosyntactic behavior: they differ from lexical verbs in terms of their morphosyntactic behavior, but they share these differences.
+If anything, modal auxiliaries as a group seem to be highly predictable in terms of their semantic and morphosyntactic behaviour: they differ from lexical verbs in terms of their morphosyntactic behaviour, but they share these differences.
 Hence, a sentence such as John will wash the dishes is both structurally predictable and semantically transparent.
 Modal auxiliaries always take non-finite verb phrases as complements, and the interpretation of the whole sentence can often be fully derived from the meanings of the individual words.
-Moreover, the behavior of will is highly similar to the behavior of would, must, shall, and the remaining core modal auxiliaries.
+Moreover, the behaviour of will is highly similar to the behaviour of would, must, shall, and the remaining core modal auxiliaries.
 As is well known, they exhibit a number of shared features that set them apart from lexical verbs (Huddleston and Pullum 2002: 75).
 These features include the ability to undergo inversion with the subject in questions (Can / Will / Would you do it?), the ability to occur with negative clitics (I can’t / won’t / wouldn’t do it), and the lack of person agreement, amongst other things.
 In short, while the manifest differences between modal auxiliaries and lexical verbs would, in the light of what has been argued above, be strong evidence for the assumption of a general modal auxiliary construction, it is less clear whether any one specific modal auxiliary would have to be represented in speakers’ minds as a construction in its own right, and if so, how that construction should be defined.